University Human Resources

 Health Promotion Mission Statement

-The Health Promotion Committee, in conjunction with Wellness at Brown, supports faculty and staff throughout the University to improve and/or maintain overall wellbeing.
-The committee oversees implementation of programming, resources, and campaigns that encourage positive behavioral change and promote healthy environments.
+The Health Promotions Committee (HPC), in conjunction with Wellness at Brown, supports faculty and staff throughout the University to improve and/or maintain overall well-being.
+The committee oversees implementation of programming, resources and campaigns that encourage positive behavioral change and promote healthy environments.
 The objectives of this mission are to empower employees to reduce their health risks and to provide them with the tools needed to lead their best lives at home and in their careers.

 Wellness Plan